 For further details go to our Credit Units page, or for for full availability, eligibility and enrolment information, please see handbook entries for these units (click title above) and/or discuss with your faculty admissions and enrolments staff.

 Students from Faculties other than Arts are welcome, and encouraged to enrol in these units.

 Individual consultations (one to one teaching)

-Longer (up to 45 minutes) one to one teaching sessions, or Individual Consultations are available in some circumstances, by appointment.
+Longer (up to 45 minutes) one to one teaching sessions, or Individual Consultations are available by appointment in some circumstances.

-Postgraduate research, and courswork students and undergraduate students referred by their lecturer or tutor will have priority.
+Postgraduate research, and coursework students and undergraduate students referred by their lecturer or tutor will have priority.